jwojc99/Gaming-cap/README.md

 # Gaming-cap

-Gaming cap site was created using HTML, CSS, JS.
+This website was created using HTML, CSS, JS.

+#### Put your gaming cup on with us!

+I prepare for you website with few games which should make your time more enjoyable!
+I know that ain't not much, but it's honest work.